Order of Selection and Wait List FAQs

 • Priority Group 3- All other eligible individuals

-Priority Group 1 – Eligible individuals with the most significant disabilities- An eligible individual with severe physical or mental impairments resulting in a serious limitation of three or more functional areas and who require multiple services over an extended period of time.
+Priority Group 1 – Eligible individuals with the most significant disabilities- An eligible individual with severe physical or mental impairments resulting in a serious limitation of four or more functional areas and who require multiple services over an extended period of time.
 (6 months or more) Persons in Priority Group 1 are selected for services before all other eligible persons.

-Priority Group 2 – Eligible individuals with significant disabilities -An eligible individual with severe physical or mental impairments resulting in a serious limitation of two functional areas and who require multiple services over an extended period of time.
+Priority Group 2 – Eligible individuals with significant disabilities -An eligible individual with severe physical or mental impairments resulting in a serious limitation of one or more functional areas and who require multiple services over an extended period of time.
 (6 months or more) Individuals who receive SSDI or SSI automatically qualify for priority group 2 and are assessed to determine whether they qualify for priority group 1.

 Priority Group 3 – Eligible individuals with non-significant disabilities.
 This group includes all other eligible individuals who have a limitation in one of the seven functional areas. and who require multiple services over an extended period of time.
 (6 months or more)